 All in all, every child is different, as is every parent.
 There are so many great ideas, from parents who have tried them, but you will need to find what is best for you and your child.
 If the waking doesn’t bother you, maybe you can think of it as your one-on-one time.

-We’d love for you to share your experiences with our Facebook community to help other parents who have a 1 year still not sleeping through the night.
+We’d love for you to share your experiences in the comments below to help other parents who have a 1 year still not sleeping through the night…